“Yūji Koseki” Do You Want to Know about a Great Composer from Fukushima City? -Part II

 Fukushima Yūji Koseki Memorial Hall

-▲Painting is also a creative activity as well as music composition.
-Koseki took his painting tools with him while on traveling and enjoyed sketching and painting.
+▲Painting, like music composition, is also a creative art.
+Koseki often carried his painting tools with him while traveling and enjoyed sketching and painting wherever he went.

 Fukushima Yūji Koseki Memorial Hall

-▲His hobby was painting and shooting 8mm films.
-He also edited the films.
+▲His hobbies included painting and filming with an 8mm camera.
+He also edited the films himself.

 Fukushima Yūji Koseki Memorial Hall